bedwards254/born-digital-bootcamp-edits/creatingBags.rst

 5. Move into the folder created at step 4.

 **NOTE:** Before beginning the process of creating bags, each forensically packaged disk image (.E01) must be placed with any supplemental files inside a folder named using the MSSnumber_ID (e.g., 1297_01).
 There are two ways to create these folders:

+To get to the correct directory, in the netID folder you just created, right click and select **Open in Terminal**

 a.
 Type the following command to create all 20 folders at once and hit **enter**: